Dissecting Multimodal In-Context Learning: Modality Asymmetries and Circuit Dynamics in modern Transformers: Multimodal In-context Learning

 We attribute this improvement explicitly to better cross-modal alignment.
 Quantitative analysis of the feature space reveals that higher M2 feature dimensions ($D_2$) degrade the alignment between the two modalities: as $D_2$ increases from 32 to 512, Centered Kernel Alignment (CKA) drops from 0.16 to 0.07, and Euclidean distance ($L_2$) increases from 0.95 to 2.15.
 However, employing the encoder mitigates this misalignment at high dimensions ($D_2=512$), increasing CKA from 0.07 to 0.10 and reducing $L_2$ from 2.15 to 1.95.
 Full results are provided in Appendix \ref{app:Impact of Feature Dimensionality on Cross-Modal Alignment}.
 This suggests the encoder acts as a bridge, compressing the M2 data into a manifold that aligns better with the decoder's latent space, thereby allowing the decoder to successfully apply its ICL capabilities to the new modality.

 \xhdr{Validation on real data reveals the importance of M2 representation quality.} While synthetic data offers fine-grained control over distributional properties, it is significantly easier to classify compared to real-world inputs.
-To further investigate the role of the encoder under more realistic conditions, we extend experiments to Omniglot \citep{lake2019omniglot} images as M2.
+To further investigate the role of the encoder under more realistic conditions, we extend experiments to Omniglot \citep{lake2019omniglot} and Mini-ImageNet \cite{imagenet15russakovsky} images as M2.
 Concretely, we first show that all the data distributional findings transfer to real images (App.~\ref{Data distributional findings transfer to real image data.}), then train encoders with varying difficulty levels (detailed in App.~\ref{How does the pretraining dataset for the encoder impact downstream multimodal ICL?}) and thus with different validation accuracies.
 Afterwards, we measure the impact of these encoders on downstream multimodal ICL.

 As shown in Figure~\ref{fig:multimodal_encoder_val}, encoder validation accuracy strongly predicts multimodal ICL performance.
 This indicates that the discriminative quality of the input features is critical.
 A stronger encoder groups similar inputs more tightly, providing a distinct signal that simplifies the projector's task.
 By reducing ambiguity in the input space, the encoder allows the projector to more accurately map M2 features to the target M1 embedding space.
 Furthermore, joint fine-tuning of the encoder, projector, and decoder yields the highest accuracy, indicating that maximizing ICL requires the co-adaptation of all the components.

 \begin{takeaway} \textbf{Takeaway.} With a decoder initialized from unimodal pretraining, strong multimodal ICL is achievable without highly complex data from the second modality.
 Scaling up the decoder size improves ICL.
 Additionally, encoders enhance ICL by aligning compressed, discriminative features with the decoder. \end{takeaway}